-Sarcastic and smart, Leigh should be able to stand up to her family and quit.
-But her world’s been turned upside down by the sudden loss of her best friend and the appearance of Dario, the slightly-too-old-for-her grave digger.
-Surrounded by death, can Leigh move on, if moving on means it’s time to get a life?
+Sarcastic and smart, Leigh should be able to quit this stupid after-school job.
+But her world’s been turned upside down by the sudden loss of her best friend and the appearance of Dario, the slightly-too-old-for-her gravedigger.
+Can Leigh move on, if moving on means it’s time to get a life?

 Darkly humorous and heart-wrenchingly beautiful, Jennifer Longo’s YA debut about a girl surrounded by death will change the way you look at friendship, love, and life.

 “Equal parts poignant and humorous. . . .
 Superb.” —Kirkus Reviews, Starred

 “A vibrant voice. . . .
 Readers will rejoice.” —The Bulletin, Starred